-If you have ever had beautiful flowers, you might have thought about ways to preserve the flowers.
-You may even ask yourself if you can put fresh flowers in resin.
+If you’ve ever had beautiful flowers, you might have thought about ways to preserve them.
+You might even be asking yourself if you can put fresh flowers in resin.

 Here’s the short answer: NO. Within seconds of hitting the resin, they will shrivel and turn brown.